prmr/SoftwareDesign/modules/Module-07.md

 new Manager(...);
 ```

 will have three fields: `aName`, `aSalary`, and `aBonus`.
 Note that it does not matter that the fields are private.
 Accessibility is a *static* concept: it is only relevant to the source code.
 The fact that the code in class `Manager` cannot see (or access) the fields declared its superclass does not change anything to the fact that these fields are inherited.
 For the fields to be accessible in subclasses, it is possible to declare them `protected` or to simple access their value through an accessor method (a.k.a. "getter").
+In Java, type members declared to be `protected` are only accessible within methods of the same class, classes in the same package, and subclasses in any package.

 The inheritance of fields creates an interesting problem of data initialization.
 When an object can be initialized with default value, the process is simple.
 In our case, if we assign the
 default values as follows: